Cailloufanboygrounded/WrapperOnlineRebornAssets/README.md

 # Wrapper: Online - Reborn Assets

 This the asset repository for "Wrapper: Online - Reborn".
-There's nothing really special here, go to [the site](https://wrapper.online) to use it.
+There's nothing really special here, go to [the site](https://wrapper.online) to use Wrapper.

 # Adding Modded Assets or Custom Assets